joe159119/crawler_shopee/README.md

 but after the Shopee website was updated, it became unavailable, so I rewritten it to make it work normally.

+## System requirment
+Linux base OS with Docker, Python3 and Cronta (Or another scheduling tool to automatic running).

 ## dependencies
     python==3.6
     selenium==3.8.0